Energy sector in Portugal

 Market liberalization

-In terms of commercialization, there has been an increasing liberalization of the sector.
+In terms of commercialisation, there has been an increasing liberalization of the sector.
 In 2020, the free market represented 94% in Portugal, and 89% in Spain, for the total volume of sold electricity.
 According to Eurostat data, final sales prices to domestic customers in Portugal are in line with the European Union average, despite our country having a tax and electricity charge higher than the European average.
 For industrial customers, prices in Portugal have remained below the EU average for almost all consumer bands analyzed by Eurostat.

 The natural gas sector in Portugal is also fully liberalized, with 98% of consumption in free market regime in 2020. natural gas in Portugal is imported in its entirety, with typically more than 80% of the natural gas volume entering the country by boat (which discharges liquefied natural gas to a re-gasification plant in Sines), and the remainder via Spanish gas pipelines.

-Integrated Annual Report 2022
+Integrated Annual Report 2023

 Change has been our driver as we deliver an agile network with more efficient, smart and sustainable solutions.
 We are playing our part for a more balanced and sustainable world, one that is inclusive, diverse and humane.